hashicorp/packer/website/source/docs/post-processors/atlas.html.md

     you're using Atlas Enterprise in your own network.
 Defaults to `https://atlas.hashicorp.com/api/v1`.

 -   `metadata` (map) - Send metadata about the artifact.
-If the artifact type is "vagrant.box", you must specify a "provider" metadata about what provider to use.
+If the artifact type is `vagrant.box`, you must specify a `provider` metadata about what provider to use.

+    -   `description` (string) - Inside the metadata blob you can add a information about the uploaded artifact to Atlas.
+This will be reflected in the box description on Atlas.

+    -   `provider` (string) - Used by Atlas to help determine, what should be used to run the artifact.

+    -   `version` (string) - Used by Atlas to give a semantic version to the uploaded artifact.

 ## Environment Variables